Core Concepts: Economic Value Estimation (EVE)

 • Net Differentiation Value.
 The sum of Positive Differentiation Value minus Negative Differentiation Value.
 When this sum is positive, it represents the range of possibilities for setting a value-based price for the offering.

-Value-based pricing is based on the Economic Value Estimation (EVE) method. is used to understand the economic impact on a customer's business relative to their next best competitive alternative.
+Value-based pricing is based on the Economic Value Estimation (EVE) method and is used to understand the economic impact on a customer's business relative to their next best competitive alternative.
 There are two key points here:

 1. Value is for a specific customer or group of similar customers (a market segment)